National Burn Awareness Week: An Introduction

 What is National Burn Awareness Week?

-National Burn Awareness Week is an annual campaign observed in the first full week of February to raise awareness about burn prevention and fire safety.
+National Burn Awareness Week is an annual campaign observed in the US on the first full week of February to raise awareness about burn prevention and fire safety.
 Led by the American Burn Association (ABA), it educates the public on common burn hazards, treatment, and prevention strategies.
 Each year focuses on a specific theme, such as scald prevention or electrical safety, to help reduce burn injuries and promote safer practices.

 Importance